Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces I: construction: Good position of a global web

 Otherwise, assume $W_{\widehat{\triang}}$ has an H-face on an edge of $\splitidealtriang$, say the edge $E^\prime$.
 Then by isotopy we can enlarge the biangle $\biang_E$ until it just envelops this H-face.
 In other words, we can isotope the edge $E^\prime$ so that it cuts out this H-face from the triangle $\widehat{\triang}$; see Figure \ref{fig:billowing-biangle}.
 The result of this step is a new split ideal triangulation $\splitidealtriang$, retaining the property that the local web restrictions $W_{\widehat{\triang}}$ are essential.
 Repeating this process until all of the local webs $W_{\widehat{\triang}}$ are rung-less, we obtain the desired split ideal triangulation $\splitidealtriang$.
 Notice it might be the case that there is more than one biangle into which an H-face can be moved; see again Figure \ref{fig:billowing-biangle}.

 For the second statement of the proposition, note that if a non-elliptic web $W$ is in good position with respect to $\splitidealtriang$, then $W$ is minimal with respect to the ideal triangulation $\idealtriang$ (which, for the sake of argument, we can take to be contained in $\splitidealtriang$, that is $\idealtriang \subset \splitidealtriang$).
-Indeed, this follows by the proof of the first part of Proposition \ref{prop:minimal-position}.
+(Indeed, this follows by the proof of the first part of Proposition \ref{prop:minimal-position}, and uses the fact that adding a ladder web $W_\biang$ to a rung-less essential web $W_\triang$ preserves the tautness property.)
 Similarly, $W^\prime$ is in minimal position.
 Thus, applying the second part of Proposition \ref{prop:minimal-position}, we gather that $W$ can be taken to $W^\prime$ by a finite sequence of H-moves, global parallel-moves, and generic isotopies.
-The result follows from the definition of good position and modified H-moves. \end{proof}
+The result follows by the definition of good position and modified H-moves. \end{proof}